-The underlying premise of how funding flows (or should flow) into the non-profit sector, and what such entities do with this funding, as manifested in sections 30, 18A and 10(1)(cN) and in the 9th Schedule of the Income Tax Act, present challenges for a) those philanthropic organisations with endowment funds to invest (mission- aligned investing) or spend their money in ways other than grants (programme-aligned investing); and b) for those philanthropic organisations that wish to build up endowments as a cushion against future fluctuations in funding, or use their skills and resources to earn alternative revenue streams to ensure the financial futures of their operations.
+The underlying premise of how funding flows (or should flow) into the non-profit sector, and what such entities do with this funding, as manifested in sections 30, 18A and 10(1)(cN) and in the 9th Schedule of the Income Tax Act, present challenges for philanthropic organisations:

+- a.
+With endowment funds to invest (mission-aligned investing) or spend their money in ways other than grants (programme-aligned investing); - b.
+That wish to build up endowments as a cushion against future fluctuations in funding; and - c.
+That wish to use their skills and resources to earn alternative revenue streams to secure the financial futures of their operations.